Coding Practices

 ), consider using a list or data frame instead.

-Using generic names can improve code readability, but only if language or domain customs are followed.
+Using generic names can improve code readability, but only if language or domain-specific conventions are followed.
 However, even when you think you need generic names, you are better off using descriptive names.

 classShape